pi-optimal/pi-optimal/README.md

 # 🙋 Get Help

-If you have questions or need assistance, the fastest way to get answers is via our [community Slack channel](https://join.slack.com/t/pioptimal/shared_invite/zt-2w4z32qtt-Q7EdDvmSi9vWFCPb22_qVA).
+If you have questions or need assistance, the fastest way to get answers is via our [Discord channel](https://discord.com/invite/dYjDmjanQf).
 Drop by and say hello!

 ---